gvidaurri20/doom-beach-RowdyHacks-2021/README.md

 Executing the Game
 ----------------------
-The executable for the game is located in the Builds folder.
+The executable for the game is located in the Builds folder.<br>
-Double-click "DoomBeach.exe" to play.
+Double-click "DoomBeach.exe" to play.<br>

 doom-beach-RowdyHacks-2021/RowdyHacks 2021 Doom Beach/Builds/DoomBeach.exe